Henwat/matrix_product/docs/README.md

 <img src="illustration.png" alt="How consecutive numbers are calculated" width="350" height="250" />

-Image: The four directions the product of *k* consecutive numbers are calculated.
+Image: The four directions in which the product of *k* consecutive numbers are calculated.